 To help you see this, as I explain each publishing stage and the cost, I’ll rank the price ranges for each tier: Low quality, Acceptable, High Quality, Best Possible.

 It’s not necessary to pay for Best Possible every time, or even for High Quality.
 Sometimes acceptable is good enough.
 The key is knowing where and when to save money, and where to spend it, to make sure you get the highest leverage for your money.

-This is one of those areas that can range anywhere from free (not counting opportunity cost, of course), to well into the six figures.
+This is not technically part of the publishing process, but it’s one of those areas that can range anywhere from free (not counting opportunity cost, of course), to well into the six figures.

 Publishing Cost: Editing

 Editing is easier to price than writing, but still not as straightforward as you might imagine.
 The problem is not just the difference in the quality of editors; the problem is in the wide variation in different types of editing.